googleanalytics/autotrack/docs/plugins/event-tracker.md

 ### Modifying the HTML

-To add interaction tracking to a DOM element, you start by adding a `ga-on` attribute (assuming the default `'ga-'` attribute prefix) and setting its value to whatever DOM event you want to listen for (though it must be one of the events specified in the `events` configuration option).
-When the specified event is detected on the element, an event is sent to Google Analytics using the field values from the other attributes on the element.
+To add declarative interaction tracking to a DOM element, you start by adding a `ga-on` attribute (assuming the default `'ga-'` attribute prefix) and setting its value to whatever DOM event you want to listen for (note: it must be one of the events specified in the `events` configuration option).
+When the specified event is detected, a hit is sent to Google Analytics with whatever field attribute values are present on the element.

-Any valid [analytics.js field](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) can be set.
+Any valid [analytics.js field](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) can be set declaratively via an attribute.
 The attribute name can be determined by combining the [`attributePrefix`](#options) option with the [kebab-cased](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) version of the field name.
 For example, if you want to set the [`eventCategory`](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventCategory) field and you're using the default `attributePrefix` of `'ga-'`, you would use the attribute name `ga-event-category`.

 Refer to the [examples](#examples) section to see what the code looks like.
 For a complete list of possible fields to send, refer to the [field reference](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) in the `analytics.js` documentation.

 ## Options

-The following tables outlines all possible configuration options for the `eventTracker` plugin.
+The following table outlines all possible configuration options for the `eventTracker` plugin.
 If any of the options has a default value, the default is explicitly stated:

 <table>
   <tr valign="top">